hasanzaidi/doctors-rota-generator/README.md

 1. Cannot have more than 3-way swap (to ease complexity on doctors to remember it)
 1. When doing a long day/night on a weekend, can split over multiple weekends (to make swaps easier)

-## Future features
-1. Add concept of ward so that cannot have < 2 on a ward
-1. Add ability to configure number of hours that each of the 10 doctors can work
-1. Add ability to configure other values such as number of weeks, max hours, max days in a row